Ynewmoon/HIN-KT/README.md

 # HIN-KT
-Code files are being sorted and will be uploaded in 3 days
+The code files are being sorted and will be uploaded within 3 days if the paper passes the review